Skip to content

 Studio vs in-house, common questions.

-How much does it cost to hire a software engineering team in Europe?
+• How much does it cost to hire a software engineering team?

-The main risk is codebase handoff debt — if the studio doesn’t write code your future team can extend, you pay the cost when you hire.
-We mitigate that by writing in mainstream, well-documented stacks, shipping documentation by default, and running a 90-minute structured handoff at engagement end.
-We’ve handed off to incoming CTOs across 47 projects.
+The main risk is codebase handoff debt — if the studio doesn't write code your future team can extend, you pay the cost when you hire.
+We mitigate that by writing in mainstream, well-documented stacks, shipping documentation by default, demoing progress every week, and running a structured handoff at engagement end.
+You own the code throughout, so there's no lock-in: a clean exit is always available.

 If a studio is the right shape for your moment, apply with the four-step form.
 We respond inside 48 hours.